 In-office teeth whitening costs can vary widely by provider, location, and method, but may range from $300 to $1800.2 Since dental insurance doesn’t cover teeth whitening in most cases, these costs can be expensive for many patients.

-If in-office teeth whitening costs more than you’re comfortable paying, here are a few alternatives to whiten your teeth that may be more affordable:3
+If in-office teeth whitening costs more than you’re comfortable paying, listed below are a few alternatives to whiten your teeth that may be more affordable:3

 Custom whitening trays are a lower-cost dental option than many in-office whitening treatments.
 Your dentist can use impressions of your teeth to create custom-fit whitening trays for home use.
 You can place the whitening gel in the tray, then place the tray on your teeth to apply the gel.

-You generally wear the trays until the discoloration is gone.
+You generally wear the trays with the gel for several hours per day, until the discoloration is gone.
 This teeth-whitening method may take several weeks, depending on the severity of the discoloration.
 Your dentist can provide further instructions.

 Teeth whitening strips are a lower-cost DIY option that you place on your teeth.
 Each tooth whitening strip kit provides exact usage instructions.
 However, you generally apply the strips twice a day for a few weeks.
 Over time, the gel on the strips whitens your teeth.
-These cost $20 to $40 per box and can be found at pharmacies and grocery stores in the dental care products aisle.4
+The average cost can be between $10 to $55 and found in the dental care products aisle at grocery stores, pharmacies, and online.4

 Teeth whitening toothpaste is the simplest and lowest-cost option for whitening your teeth.
 You can buy these at grocery stores for around the same price as regular toothpaste.
 You use it exactly like regular toothpaste — brush at least twice a day.